BlackSIYA11/Emergency-Contact-Web-App/README.md

 # Emergency-Contact-Web-App

 A simple yet powerful web application designed to help users manage and access emergency contact information quickly and efficiently.
-This app offers a centralized platform to store contacts and initiate emergency responses with real-time geolocation sharing.
+This app offers a centralized platform to store contacts and initiate emergency responses with real-time geolocation(co-ordinates) sharing.

 Problem Statement
 In critical situations, every second counts.
 Disorganized or inaccessible emergency information can delay help.
 This app addresses that problem by providing a streamlined, always-accessible interface to store emergency contacts and share real-time location during emergencies.